-One of the things I continually have to remember is that using specific messaging once, or covering a topic in a blog post once, or executing a brilliant marketing strategy once, does not make it off limits for the rest of time.
+Important newsflash: using messaging once, or covering a topic in a blog post once, or executing a brilliant marketing strategy once, does not make it off-limits for the rest of all time.

 And that’s where we’re wrong.

 Indulge me for a minute here.
 If I’ve eaten Blueberry Pop-Tarts every morning for a month, and have you over for brunch one weekend, I can’t just assume YOU won’t want Blueberry Pop-Tarts too.
 You probably haven’t had one every day like I have (they were on sale at Costco, so cut me some slack here) Heck, for all I know you’ve NEVER experienced the wonderful deliciousness that is a Blueberry Pop-Tart.
 The fact that I remember all the Pop-Tarts served in my house doesn’t have any correlation to whether or not you are sick of Pop-Tarts.
 In fact, you may like coming to my house specifically FOR the Pop-Tarts.